anychart-integrations/nodejs-export-server-application/README.md

 [<img src="https://cdn.anychart.com/images/logo-transparent-segoe.png?2" width="234px" alt="AnyChart - Robust JavaScript/HTML5 Chart library for any project">](https://anychart.com)
 # NodeJS export server application
-This example shows how to create export server with AnyChart and NodeJS.
+This example shows how to create an export server with AnyChart and NodeJS.

 ## Running
-First of all you need to clone this repository
+Clone this repository:
 ```
 $ git clone git@github.com:anychart-integrations/nodejs-export-server-application.git
 ```
-Then go to the example directory
+Navigate to the example directory:
 ```
 $ cd ./nodejs-export-server-application
 ```
-For running example you have to install dependency.
-Just exec command below.
+To run this example you have to install dependencies.
+Run this command:
 ```
 $ npm install
 ```
-And to run export server you should just exec index.js file with nodejs.
+And to run the export server you should just execute index.js file with nodejs:
 ```
 $ node index.js
 Export server listening on port 3000!